 Who can become accredited?

 Any organisation that has its own CI training programme for its staff can be accredited – it can be in any sector and geographic location.
-The programme can be at any scale, from a small team delivering occasional training to an academy delivering courses to many learners.
+The programme can be at any scale, from a small team delivering occasional training at different levels to an academy delivering a range of courses to many learners.

 The organisation should have in place:

 - A CI methodology and defined approach to improvement

 - A CI training programme in place that can be aligned to the LCS framework

 - Delivery resources and training support mechanisms